-When it comes to printing methods for custom apparel and textile products, two popular techniques are DTF (Direct-to-Film) and Sublimation.
-Both methods offer unique advantages and have their own set of characteristics.
-In this article, we will delve into the world of DTF and Sublimation printing, exploring their processes, comparing their features, and helping you choose the right method for your specific needs.
+When it concerns printing options for personalized apparel and fabric goods, two commonly used methods are DTF (Direct-to-Film) and Sublimation.
+These methods have distinct benefits and characteristics.
+In this article, we will examine DTF and Sublimation printing, discussing their processes, comparing their attributes, and assisting you in selecting the ideal method for your particular requirements.

 1. What is DTF?